 The defendants met with Cassimere on Sept.
 24, 2012 at the Quarters Restaurant in Opelousas and received $5,000 each in return for their votes.
 They made it clear that Cassimere had also secured their services, efforts, influence and due diligence to secure the votes of other members of the school board for Cassimere’s candidacy.
 Richard added that Cassimere could also recoup his $10,000 bribe by adding that amount to his salary request.
 Miller instructed Cassimere on how to make and justify a meritorious salary request above the amount listed for the superintendent’s salary as advertised.
 This conversation of Sept.
 24, 2012 had been under video and audio surveillance.
 After the defendants exited the restaurant, they were confronted by authorities who recovered the $5,000 payments.
 Miller was indicted on Oct.
 24, 2012.

 United States Attorney Finley stated, “This is a positive first step for the School Board to move forward so they can take care of the educational work that needs to be addressed for the children and citizens of this community.”

 Miller faces a maximum penalty of five years in prison, a $250,000 fine, and three years of supervised release for conspiracy to commit bribery.
 A sentencing date has not been set.

-The Federal Bureau of Investigation, Alexandria Resident Agency, conducted the investigation.
+The FBI-Alexandria Resident Agency conducted the investigation.
 Assistant U.S. Attorney Howard C. Parker is prosecuting the case.